 Idaho Sweet Potatoes?

 The Crinkled Cookbook is based in Idaho and yes, our state is oh so famous for potatoes.
 But do sweet potatoes grow here?
 Nope.
-Not so much.

-Sweet potatoes are actually more closely related to the carrot than potatoes and they don't do grow well in Idaho because it takes about 150 frost-free days to grow sweet potatoes.
+Sweet potatoes are actually more closely related to the carrot than potatoes and they don't grow well in Idaho because it takes about 150 frost-free days to grow sweet potatoes.
 It's pretty hard for Idaho weather to meet those conditions.

 The majority of U.S. sweet potatoes are grown in the southern states.
-Thank you North Carolina!

 More Side Dishes